MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-platform-automation-and-devops.md

 ### SAP application planning

-The SAP system is the actual SAP application, as it contains all Azure artifacts required to host the SAP application.
+The SAP system is the actual SAP application, as it contains all Azure Artifacts required to host the SAP application.
 Refer to [SAP on Azure](/azure/virtual-machines/workloads/sap/get-started) to get started, plan, and consider deployment factors in detail.

 **Design considerations:**